rework-space-com/terraform-provider-freeipa/docs/resources/host_hostgroup_membership.md

 ---
 page_title: "freeipa_host_hostgroup_membership Resource - freeipa"
 description: |-
-  FreeIPA User Group Membership resource
+  FreeIPA User Group Membership resource.
+  Adding a member that already exist in FreeIPA will result in a warning but the member will be added to the state.
 ---

 # freeipa_host_hostgroup_membership (Resource)